amaranth-lang/amaranth/docs/lang.rst

 The result of a reduction is a 1-bit unsigned value.

-The following table lists the reduction operations provided by nMigen:
+The following table lists the reduction operations provided by Amaranth:

 ============ ============================================= ======
 Operation    Description                                   Notes